hdelaby/katacoda-scenarios/dash-2020-ux-workshop-1/step1.md

 We'll focus on thinking through what observability might make sense in a real application, and see how setting up observability works in practice.

-Before launching our web application, let's create our first RUM application in Datadog.
+Before launching our web application, let's create our first RUM application in Datadog and set it up.